 Sea Life Istanbul Aquarium is the 5th largest aquarium in the world.
 Visitors may experience and enjoy the lovely sea creatures, the largest collection of sharks in Europe, the Digital Aquarium, the Turtle Hospital where you may see the injured turtles are getting healed, thematic zones, school trips, birthday parties and much more.

 9. Visit Ortakoy and eat baked potatoes by the Bosphorus

 Ortakoy is a popular, lively and attractive neighborhood of Besiktas, located just by the Bosphorus and under the Bosphorus Bridge.
 Strolling around the Ortakoy Sqaure, watching the crowd, having a rest and drinking tea or coffee at the various cafes and restaurants by the Bosphorus are top attractions here.
-The lively nights at the weekends are also fantastic.
-Many locals prefer to buy baked potatoes and enjoy it by the beautiful views of the Bosphorus.
-Continue reading…

 10. Historical Turkish Bath (Hammam) experience

 This will is one of the one time experiences on your Istanbul visit.
 With a Turkish bath, also called Hammam, you can enjoy an authentic experience, relax your muscles, rest in a steam bath, refresh your body.
 It will a be unique experience, as well as you will be freshened up.
 There are many historical hammams in Istanbul where you can enjoy a relaxing steam bath and invigorating scrub by expert attendants.